YashGupta2106/ML_Fiesta/README.md

 -  pip install -r requirements.txt

-4)Set up the Groq API by configuring your API key.
+4)Set up the Groq API by configuring your API key and enter it in app.py in line 28.
+5)Generate a HuggingFace API KEY and enter it in app.py in line 25

 # Required libraries: